citp/privacy-policy-historical/m/mo/mon/money.co.uk.md

 ## Links to third party websites

 Our websites and apps may contain links to other websites.
 This privacy policy does not apply to those other websites and we do not accept liability for the content of any other website.
 Please check the privacy policy of any other website before submitting any personal information to it.

 ## money.co.uk product search and eligibility check providers

+Our car insurance and home insurance comparison services are provided by **Confused.com**.
+Confused.com is a trading name Inspop.com Limited which is authorised and regulated by the Financial Conduct Authority (310635).
+Registered Office: Greyfriars House, Greyfriars Road, Cardiff, CF10 3AL.
+By using the car insurance or home insurance comparison services, you agree to Confused.com's [Terms and Conditions](https://web.archive.org/php/callsite.php?channel=ATCL&subchannel=LINK&pageid=21487&url=https://www.confused.com/privacy-and-security/terms-and-conditions) and [Privacy Policy](https://web.archive.org/php/callsite.php?channel=ATCL&subchannel=LINK&pageid=21487&url=https://www.confused.com/privacy-and-security/privacy-policy).

-Some of our life insurance, income protection insurance and critical illness insurance comparison services are provided by **ActiveQuote Ltd** which is authorised and regulated by the Financial Conduct Authority (501109).
+Our life insurance, health insurance, income protection insurance and critical illness insurance comparison services are provided by **ActiveQuote Ltd** which is authorised and regulated by the Financial Conduct Authority (501109).
 Registered Office: Cambrian Buildings, Mount Stuart Square, Cardiff CF10 5FL.
 By using the life insurance, income protection insurance or critical illness insurance comparison services that are indicated as provided by ActiveQuote, you agree to ActiveQuote's [Terms and Conditions](https://web.archive.org/php/callsite.php?channel=ATCL&subchannel=LINK&pageid=21487&url=https://www.uswitch.com/life-insurance/quote/terms-no-header.aspx) and [Privacy Policy](https://web.archive.org/php/callsite.php?channel=ATCL&subchannel=LINK&pageid=21487&url=https://www.uswitch.com/life-insurance/quote/privacy-no-header.aspx).

-Some of our life insurance, income protection insurance and critical illness insurance comparison services are provided by **Assured Futures Limited** which is authorised and regulated by the Financial Conduct Authority (176392).
-Registered Office: Ellenborough House, Wellington Street, Cheltenham, Gloucestershire, GL50 1AP.
-By using the life insurance, income protection insurance or critical illness insurance comparison services that are indicated as provided by Assured Futures Limited, you agree to Assured Futures' [Terms and Conditions](https://web.archive.org/php/callsite.php?channel=ATCL&subchannel=LINK&pageid=21487&url=https://www.assuredfutures.co.uk/common-page/terms-conditions/) and [Privacy Policy](https://web.archive.org/php/callsite.php?channel=ATCL&subchannel=LINK&pageid=21487&url=https://www.assuredfutures.co.uk/common-page/privacy-policy/).

 Our business electricity and business gas comparison services are provided by **Love Energy Savings.com Limited**.
 Registered Office: Unit 2, Springfield Court, Summerfield Road, Bolton, Greater Manchester, BL3 2NT.
 By using the business electricity or business gas comparison services, you agree to Love Energy Savings.com Limited's [Terms and Conditions](https://web.archive.org/php/callsite.php?channel=ATCL&subchannel=LINK&pageid=21487&url=https://www.loveenergysavings.com/terms-and-conditions/) and [Privacy Policy](https://web.archive.org/php/callsite.php?channel=ATCL&subchannel=LINK&pageid=21487&url=https://www.loveenergysavings.com/privacy-policy/).